2018 WTA Elite Trophy

 The 2018 WTA Elite Trophy was a women's tennis tournament played at the Hengqin International Tennis Center in Zhuhai, China.
 It was the 4th edition of the singles event and doubles competition.
 The tournament was contested by twelve singles players and six doubles teams.

 Tournament

 Qualifying

 WTA Elite Trophy is an invitation-only event.

 Singles qualifying

 The field consists of the top eleven players not already qualified for the 2018 WTA Finals, plus either (a) the 12th-player not qualified for 2018 WTA Finals, or (b) a wild card.
-The final two alternates for the 2018 WTA Finals will be eligible to play in WTA Elite Trophy even if they participate in the WTA Finals.
+The final two alternates for the 2018 WTA Finals will be eligible to play in the WTA Elite Trophy even if they participate in the WTA Finals.
 Point totals are calculated by combining points obtained from sixteen tournaments.
 Of these sixteen tournaments, a player's results from the four Grand Slam events, the four Premier Mandatory tournaments, and (for Top 20 players at the end of 2018) the best results from two Premier 5 tournaments must be included.